edrun/edrun.github.io/_posts/2013-05-22-lfs-2-partion-pre.markdown

 ---
 layout: post
-title: 'Part2.4.
-Mounting the New Partition'
+title: Part2.4.
+Mounting the New Partition
 tags:
     - lfs
 ---
 Part Origin

 Now that a file system has been created, the partition needs to be made accessible.
 In order to do this, the partition needs to be mounted at a chosen mount point.
 For the purposes of this book, it is assumed that the file system is mounted under /mnt/lfs, but the directory choice is up to you.